-This article is free for you to re-publish in your website, e-zine, newsletter or anywhere else under the following conditions –
+This article is free for you to re-publish on your website, e-zine, newsletter, or anywhere else under the following conditions:

 1. The article must be followed by a byline saying - "Article by TheCatSite.com".
 The words "TheCatSite.com" must be an active hyperlink to The Cat Site.

 2. You need to notify us within 24 hours of publication and include the URL (page address) where this article was published.

 Comments?
 Leave them using the form below.
 Questions?
 Please use the cat forums for those!

 Note: We may get commissions for purchases made through links on this page.